MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

     ![Browser Arguments Remote Debugging](./remote-debugging-images/browser-arguments-remote-debugging.png)

-1. Launch your app on your Hololens 2 device.
+1. Launch your app on your HoloLens 2 device.

 1. Go to `http://<Device Portal URL>/msedge`, such as `http://localhost:50080/msedge`, and make sure your WebView2 instance appears in the list: